National Heart Month

-February is National Heart Month.
 It’s also the month for love and fluttering hearts everywhere.
 But is the fluttering a symptom of love, or something else?
 Did you know that heart disease is the number one killer of American women over the age of 34?
 Many women are not aware of the life-threatening risk that even the mildest symptoms may have.
-For these reasons, Surepoint Emergency Center would like women everywhere to take time out for themselves this month and get checked.
 Show your heart some love.

 Common Heart Problems that Affect Women

-Heart disease, also known as cardiovascular disease, refers to a wide range of problems that affect the heart.
-Heart disease includes diseases of the blood vessels, including stroke, coronary artery disease and vascular disease.
+Heart disease, also known as CVD, refers to a wide range of problems that affect the heart.
+Heart disease includes: stroke, coronary artery disease, and vascular disease.
 The most common type of heart disease is coronary artery disease.
 Common heart problems that affect women include:

 - Heart failure